Introduction to Cruising and Our Retirestyle Travel Experience (Cruise Hacks)

 The only question that remains after we board the cruise is whether the cruise line offers a port excursion similar to what we want for a reasonable cost.
 Even if it costs a little more, there is peace of mind booking through the cruise line because the tour operators are vetted and because the cruise will not leave if you are late getting back.

 If we haven’t booked anything before the cruise, we sometimes go to the shipboard presentation at the beginning of the cruise to see what excursions they recommend.
+We sometimes book through the cruise ship after seeing the presentation, but usually we just get ideas for things to do and places to explore ourselves.

 To save money and inconvenience, be sure to bring a travel bag ashore including, at a minimum, bottled water, sunscreen, sunglasses, and maps or tourist attraction brochures.
 If you are planning a beach day, you might need a bathing suit and towel too.